Skip to content

 Tip

-Hardware-accelerated codecs (e.g. hevc_nvenc) will be at the top of the list
+Hardware-accelerated codecs (e.g. hevc_nvenc) appear at the top of the list.
+Use them whenever possible.

-Video encoding can be very memory intensive depending on codec and number of frames
+[!WARNING] Video encoding can be very memory intensive depending on the codec and number of frames.

 Advanced Video Options